shinyaoki/chipatlas/documents.md

 <a id="virtual_chip_doc"></a>
 ## 7. in silico ChIP
 ###Introduction
-This section accepts users' data in following three formats:
+ChIP-Atlas **in silico ChIP** accepts users' data in following three formats:

 - ChIP-seq data in BED format (to search similar ChIP-seq data)
 - Sequence motif (to search proteins bound to the motif)
 - Gene list (to search proteins bound to the genes)

-In addition, following analyses are applicable by specifying the data for comparison on the in silico ChIP page:
+In addition, following analyses are applicable by specifying the data for comparison on the [submission form][insilicoChIP] of **in silico ChIP**:

 |Data in 4.|Data in 5.       |Aims and analyses                                                   |
 |-------|-------------------|--------------------------------------------------------------------|